noctuelles/noctuelles/README.md

 * 🌍  I'm based in Paris, France
 * 🚀  I'm currently studying at 42 Paris, looking to find an internship !
-* 🧠  I'm focusing learning Javascript / Typescript in the NodeJS runtime.
+* 🧠  I'm focusing learning Javascript / Typescript and the NodeJS runtime.

 You can find all the projects that i've done at 42 below. :arrow_down: